German International School Toronto

 The German International School Toronto (GIST, Deutsche Internationale Schule Toronto) is a German private school in Toronto, Ontario.
-The school offers grades from Pre-Kindergarten through Grade 8.
+The school offers grades from Pre-Kindergarten through Grade 10 and will offer up to grade 12 by the 2025-26 school year.
+GIST is an IB World School, offering the Bilingual IB Diploma in German.

 Campus

 In August 2020, the school moved to its new location on 25 Burnhamthorpe Rd in Etobicoke, renting from the Islington United Church.